 There are many questions that may arise during custody disputes.
-Having a team of experienced Cook County child custody attorneys on your side to assist you and make sure all your bases are covered is the safest way to guarantee the best future for your child.
+Having a team of Cook County child custody attorneys on your side to assist you and make sure all your bases are covered is the safest way to guarantee the best future for your child.

 Which Parent Typically Gets Custody of the Child?